Is your hotel only serving your own guests?

 Do you experience a lot of insurance cases?

 No. We really don't.
-In more than 3 years, we've dealt with less than 5 insurance cases.
+Since 2016, we've dealt with less than 5 insurance cases.

 Can we check the bags if we feel uncomfortable for any reason?

 Yes.
 The staff is allowed to check a customer's bag before storing it in any case.